4th ANNUAL SCIENTIFIC

 Miguel Sena-Esteves, PhD — UMass Chan Medical School

-Darius Ebrahmi-Fakhari, MD, PhD — Boston Children’s Hospital Matthew Elrick, MD, PhD — Kennedy Krieger Institute Peter Baas, PhD — Drexel University Oscar Liang, MD, PhD — Drexel University |
+Darius Ebrahmi-Fakhari, MD, PhD — Boston Children’s Hospital and Harvard Medical School Matthew Elrick, MD, PhD — Kennedy Krieger Institute and Johns Hopkins School of Medicine Peter Baas, PhD — Drexel University College of Medicine Liang Oscar Qiang, MD, PhD — Drexel University College of Medicine |

 | 10:00–10:15 am | Coffee Break |